S6G reactor: Design

-This nuclear reactor was designed by General Electric for use on the Los Angeles-class attack submarines.
+The S6G reactor was designed by Knolls Atomic Power Laboratory under a contract with General Electric for use on the Los Angeles-class attack submarines.
 The S6G reactor plant consists of the reactor coolant, steam generation, and other support systems that supply steam to the engine room.
 The S6G is a 165 megawatt (MW) reactor driving two 26 MW steam turbines.

 The Los Angeles-class engine room also contains the steam turbines that generate electricity and drive the propeller shaft.
 While exact specifications are classified, the S6G reactor can propel a Los Angeles-class submarine at over 15 kn when surfaced and over 25 kn while submerged.

-Design and operational support for the S6G is provided by Knolls Atomic Power Laboratory (KAPL).
 The S6G reactor plant was originally designed to use the D1G-2 core, similar to the D2G reactor used on the Bainbridge-class guided missile cruiser.
 All Los Angeles-class submarines from USS Providence (SSN-719) on were built with a D2W core.
 The D1G-2 cores are being replaced with D2W cores when the boats are refueled.